-The carrying amounts of deposits and repurchase agreements of the MTFC at June 30, 2021 and 2020 were \$25,459,001 and \$19,135,302, respectively.
-Cash and cash equivalents on Statements of Net Position were \$25,459,001 and \$19,160,301 at June 30, 2021 and 2020, respectively.
-The difference between deposits at June 30, 2020 is due to timing.
+The carrying amounts of deposits and repurchase agreements of the MTFC at June 30, 2022 and 2021 were \$32,547,781 and \$25,459,001, respectively, which agrees to cash and cash equivalents on Statements of Net Position.
 The bank balances were covered by federal depository insurance and by collateral held by a third-party bank under a joint custody agreement.